GreatCowBASIC/AVRASM2/README.md

 # AVRASM2
 A flat directory structure for AVRASM2.
-Files extracted from Microchip DFP folder structure/
+Files extracted from Microchip DFP folder structure.

 This the official assembler for Microchip's AVR microcontroller product line: